TLS10GS-IP Core Datasheet

 Transport Layer Security Protocol Version 1.3 and some technical terms referenced in this document, are defined following RFC8446 standard.
 For further information about TLS1.3 standard, please refer to the following the link. https://datatracker.ietf.org/doc/html/rfc8446

 TLS10GS-IP interface signals can be divided into 2 parts, i.e., user interface signals and TCP/IP interface signals, as shown in Figure 2.
-Users can control and transfer data with TLS10GS-IP via the user interface signals as described in Table 2.
+Users can control and transfer data with TLS10GS-IP via the user interface signals as described in Figure 2.

-Figure 2: TLS10GS-IP block diagram
+Figure 2 TLS10GS-IP block diagram

-Table 2: User Interface signals
+Table 2 User Interface signals

 Signal name |